 Skip to main content

-1. 15NBSChambers is fully committed to making reasonable adjustments in order to remove or reduce substantial disadvantage for disabled people working within chambers or using our services.
+1. 15NBS Chambers is fully committed to making reasonable adjustments in order to remove or reduce substantial disadvantage for disabled people working within chambers or using our services.

-3. For the purposes of our commitment to making reasonable adjustments, we use, as a starting point, the definition of disability contained within the EA,s.6 A person is therefore disabled for these purposes if she/he/they has a physical or mental impairment which has a substantial and long term adverse effect on his/her/their ability to carry out normal day-to-day activities.
+3. For the purposes of our commitment to making reasonable adjustments, we use, as a starting point, the definition of disability contained within the EA,s.6.
+A person is therefore disabled for these purposes if she/he/they has a physical or mental impairment which has a substantial and long term adverse effect on his/her/their ability to carry out normal day-to-day activities.
 “Substantial” means more than minor or trivial and “long term” means 12 months or more.
 However, where there is a doubt as to whether someone meets this definition, we would seek to “level up” rather than “level down” and make the adjustment sought if it could reasonably be done.

 4. We also recognise that Chambers or a Barrister may in some cases discriminate unlawfully if they do not know that a client is disabled.
 Disability is not always visible, and many disabled people choose not to disclose their disability.
 What is important is not to act on assumptions, but to be prepared to ask in advance what reasonable adjustments can be made to ensure that the service of Chambers or the barrister can be used without the disabled person being put to unreasonable difficulty.